SantiagoH1997/share-event/README.md

 ## Installation

-Just download shareEvent.js from the /js folder (optionally style.css from /css)🐣
+Just download shareEvent.js from the /js folder (optionally shareEvent.css from /css)🐣

 ## Usage